scokobro/professional-identity/profIdent-draft1.md

 According to arguments put forward in _Hōsō Ripōto_ the government may not actually be justified in using the Broadcast Act in this way. @Hara:2017a, @Hara:2017b Any interpretation of the relevant articles which sees them as a basis for regulatory interference on the part of government undermines the basic tenets of the Broadcast Law which assures that broadcasting should be 'free and independent' (_hōsō no jiyū to jiritsu_) [@Matsuda:2016, 3]

-Indeed in submissions to a committee looking at broadcast related laws in 1964[^cttee], bureucras from the Ministry of Posts and Telecommunication (_Yūsei-sho_, MPT) stated that:
+Indeed in submissions to a committee looking at broadcast related laws in 1964[^cttee], bureucrats from the Ministry of Posts and Telecommunication (_Yūsei-sho_, MPT) stated that:

 > ... in practical terms, these are 'goals to be aimed for', as for the actual effects of the law, [we] consider that they go no further than being moral guidelines (_seishinteki kitei_) (author's translation)